dancheung555/GARCH-LSTM-forecasting/README.md

 **S&P 500 Index**: this index tracks the stock performance of the 500 leading companies listed on stock exchanges in the United States.

+## How the models work together
+The GARCH model will predict the volatility while the LSTM model will hold onto the long term price.
+In this case, our GARCH model's input is the VIX dataset and predict the log of returns, and the LSTM model's input is the S&P 500 dataset **and the GARCH residuals**.
+The output of this hybrid model will be the sum of the LSTM output and the GARCH volatility output.

+Why the GARCH residuals is part of the LSTM input?

+- Because the GARCH model assumes current time stamp depends on previous time stamp, it will not be able to predict any patterns that are not time dependent (eg a large spike tends to end quickly rather than escalate further).
+The LSTM taking in GARCH residuals can reveal hidden patterns and help correct the errors.